caiodrear/bede/README.md

   Bede
 </h1>

-A simple theme, dedicated to the Venerable Bede, father of English history.
+A simple vscode theme, dedicated to the Venerable Bede, father of English history.

 ```
 Fore thaem neidfaerae ‖ naenig uuiurthit